-Mr. Agarwal is the immediate past chair of the firm’s Intellectual Property Department.
+Pavan is the immediate past chair of the firm’s Intellectual Property Department.
 He is also a member of the firm’s Management Committee.

 Recognition and Clerkship

-Mr. Agarwal was recognized among IAM Patent 1000 – The World’s Leading Patent Practitioners (2013 - 2016).
-The Legal 500 has recognized Mr. Agarwal for his patent work (2010-2011 and 2013-2016).
-He was also named an IP Star by Managing Intellectual Property magazine (2014 and 2015).
+Pavan has been recognized numerous times in IAM Patent 1000 – The World’s Leading Patent Practitioners, The Legal 500, and as an IP Star by Managing Intellectual Property magazine.

-Mr. Agarwal served as a judicial clerk to the Honorable Alvin A. Schall of the Court of Appeals for the Federal Circuit (1996-1997).
+Pavan served as a judicial clerk to the Honorable Alvin A. Schall of the Court of Appeals for the Federal Circuit (1996-1997).

 Pavan regularly lectures both in the U.S. and internationally, emphasizing leading edge legal and cutting edge technical trends.
 He has spoken and written about artificial intelligence trends, connected cars and autonomous vehicles, and wireless communications.